-A question I often get asked in conversations with early stage entrepreneurs is: What do VCs look for when evaluating Series A stage SaaS startups — metrics or otherwise?
+A question I often get asked in conversations with early stage entrepreneurs is: What do VCs look for when evaluating Series A stage enterprise software startups — metrics or otherwise?

 It’s an important question for entrepreneurs, and I can see why it can also be a frustrating one.
 There’s no science to what gets a VC excited about one startup vs. another.
 Some startups are able to raise a big round early on, while others have to slog it out even when the metrics look great.
 Why is this not more predictable?

 One of the primary reasons fundraising is not predictable at the Series A stage is because the early stage investment decision is contingent more on the thesis and qualitative factors around the company/market than the metrics.
 Metrics can certainly make the investment case stronger, but at the earliest stages, they’re not the deciding factor.
 It is the investment thesis, and how a startup maps to that, around which the decision revolves.

 With that in mind, below I outline the qualitative factors I look for in a Series A stage B2B startup, beyond that first step of feeling excited about backing the founders.
 Hopefully, these will serve as food for thought for founders looking to raise a Series A: